alexmolas/alexmolas.github.io/_posts/_2022-05-20-boolean-algebra-sets-and-filters.md

 \end{array}
 $$

 One of the interesting things we can ask is how many couples share at least one OS - in our case couples 1 and 2.
 But, how would you do that?
-While there are some straightforward brute force approaches, they're not efficient when $N \sim 10^6$.
+While there are some straightforward brute force approaches, they're not efficient when $N$ gets big.
 So, how to do this kind of operations efficiently?
 Fortunately, we can approach this problem using binary code and speed up the queries by factors of ten!

 # Problem Statement